tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

    A natural number is a whole non-negative number.
 In computing such a number is commonly referred to as an unsigned integer.

+So in computers "text" is really just a convention that maps integers to characters, or more formally a character encoding.

 Real numbers
 ------------